rasmusfreund/bioinf-prog-course/book/chapters/05_the_order_of_events.md

 > **Oath 3:** I hereby solemnly swear to consciously consider every single substitution and reduction in every Python expression that I read or write from this moment on.

-This was the last of the three oaths but it is by far the most important one.
+This was the last of the three oaths but it is *by far* the most important one.
 You can take your hand down now.

-> **Heads up!** You may not realize at this point, but the last two subsections are the most important ones in the book.
+**NB:** You may not realize at this point, but the last two subsections are the most important ones in the book.
 Go back and read them many times as you proceed through the course.
 If you explicitly think in terms of substitution and reduction you will have no trouble.
 If you do not, you are entering a mine field with snowshoes on.

 #### Exercise
 Do the substitution and reduction steps with pen and paper, then run it to check yourself by inserting a `print` statement at the end.